cklit/BeogramAdaptor/README.md

 # Setup

-Once it is powered on it will start a Soft AP called _Beogram_ that you can connect to (password is _password_), which allows you to add the credentials to your own WiFi network.
+Once it is powered on it will start a Soft AP called _BeogramAdaptor_ that you can connect to (password is _password_), which allows you to add the credentials to your own WiFi network.

 As soon as it is connected, enter _beogram.local_ in your browser.